 An innovative academic program

 Faculty guide students through an academic program that is uniquely suited for, and designed by, each individual student.
 Flexible course requirements allow students to mold their program of study and, with faculty input, students can even create a major of their own.
-Students’ progress is measured by narrative evaluations instead of grades, they engage in Independent Study Projects each January, and they have the opportunity to design courses of specific interest to them.
+Students’ progress is measured by narrative evaluations instead of grades, they engage in Independent Study Projects each January, and they have the opportunity to design educational projects of specific interest to them.

 A collaborative learning environment